PhoenixIllusion/embree-wasm/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API
 https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiateStreaming_static

+### Multi Threading

+For in-library multi-threading, this is only used for BVH building (scene/commits) and not for the ray-tracing.
+This means that many of the tutorials will work without multi-threading being enabled during the compile, but there are some exceptions.

+Anything using tesselation-cache (Grid Geometry Tutorial) during `RTC.interpolate1` will freeze if it requires tesselation cache and multi-threading is not enabled.

 ### Memory Warning
 By default, the `tessellation_cach_size` for the project will cause Embree4 to by default attempt to allocate over 100MB of RAM.
 You can keep this as-is and enable a higher TOTAL_MEMORY, or when requesting a device send the config `tessellation_cache_size=0`.
+You can also compile with ALLOW_MEMORY_GROWTH to allow growth to whatever is needed.

+Some tutorials may require Tesselation, in which case they will assert and fail if the cache size is below required.
+The `Grid Geometry` tutorial requires at least a tesselation cache size of 1.

-When loading a larger model (Standford Bunny causes this issue), you will need a high Stack Size (already compiled as is) during the accelerated BVH construction to avoid running the stack out and crashing in the middle of a parallel-for with no error other than 'memory access'.
+When loading a larger model (Standford Bunny causes this issue), you will need a high `STACK_SIZE` (already compiled as is) during the accelerated BVH construction to avoid running the stack out and crashing in the middle of a parallel-for with no error other than 'memory access'.
 The emscripten stack default was 64k, but the CMake existing build uses a 1MB stack, which alleviated my personal issues, but may be excess for what you require.

 With my initial tests of one or two complex models, I did not need more than 6-8MB of RAM, and the default 16MB was more than enough.
 Most RAM I have needed was purely for storing RayCast results.
 This can be reduced in the WASM side by implementing tiling and copying off to a shared-array or other location, should you wish to not keep it controlled in the WASM layer.
+Tutorials may require a higher amount in general.
+75-96MB can handle most tutorials.

+Some of the higher instance counts, like Forest, may require higher memory limits or compiling with Memory Resize enabled.
+Forest can handle ~500,000 instances at 96MB.

 Custom methods have been added for:
 1. **TotalMemory/FreeMemory** - Derived from emscripten's heap tests.
 Utility usage for checking HEAP space